 From 1 July 2019, all e-waste was banned from Victorian landfills.
 This means that e-waste cannot go into any household bins.

-The e-waste landfill ban helps keep toxic materials and valuable resources out of landfill and encourage e-waste recycling.
+The e-waste landfill ban helps keep toxic materials and valuable resources out of landfill and encourages e-waste recycling.

 What is e-waste?